-There are lots of worthy business goals that aren’t related to growth.
+Lots of worthy business goals aren’t related to growth.
 You may aim to improve client relationships, hone service delivery or develop more pointed messaging.
 But if your ambitions are to grow your business, you’ll need specific targets and thoughtful tactics.

-The start of the year is a great time to pivot and get your team headed down a more direct path.
-Draw inspiration from the following strategies, along with your business New Year’s resolutions, to create a tailored growth plan.
+There's no better time than now to pivot and get your team headed down a more direct path.
+Draw inspiration from the following growth strategies to create a tailored plan.

 You may have some repeat business in the form of one-off projects, but how many of your clients pay you on a subscription basis?

 Recurring work acts as a form of insulation, generating predictable revenue and increasing your business value.
 In a down economy, establish a layer of security by giving your best-fit clients incentives for moving to ongoing contracts.

 How to turn one-time projects into recurring work:

 ➡️ See this strategy in action: Read how Tegrita increased client commitments by 90%.

 You may have dormant opportunities for growth that you haven’t noticed.
 If you’ve been going after the same target market since day one, it could be time to expand your view.
 By slightly adjusting where you look, you could reach a new type of client — one who’s more responsive to your approach and experiences more profound results.